 Difference Between MOA and AOA

-There are two major documents that every company is required to keep.
-You must have heard the names of these two documents- Memorandum of Association and Articles of Association abbreviated as MOA and AOA, respectively.
+There are two major documents that every company is required to maintain.
+You must have heard the names of these two documents- Memorandum of Association and Articles of Association, abbreviated as MOA and AOA, respectively.

 Memorandum Of Association acts as the charter of the company, whereas Articles of Association is